 Building “monitorable” systems requires being able to understand the failure domain of the critical components of the system proactively.
 And that’s a tall order.
 Especially for complex systems.
 More so for simple systems that interact complexly with one another.

 The more mature a system, the better understood are its failure modes.
 Battle hardened, “boring” technology often comes with well-publicized, well-understood and monitorable failure modes.
 Being able to entirely architect away a failure mode is the best thing one can do while building systems.
 The next best thing one can do is to be able to “monitor” impending failures and alert accordingly.

 As strange as it might sound, I’m beginning to think one of the design goals while building systems should be to make it as monitorable as possible — which means minimizing the number of unknown-unknowns.
-For monitoring to be effective, it becomes salient to be able to identify a small set of hard failure modes of a system or a core set of metrics that has the potential to offset one’s assumptions underpinning some of the system design choices.
+For monitoring to be effective, it becomes salient to be able to identify a small set of hard failure modes of a system or a core set of metrics that can indicate the health of the system acc.
 Some believe that the ideal number of signals to be “monitored” is anywhere between 3–5, and definitely no more than 7-10.
 One of the common pain points that keeps cropping up in my conversations with friends is how noisy their “monitoring” is.
 Or as one of my friends put it,

-We have a ton of metrics, all right.
+We have a ton of metrics.
 We try to collect everything but the vast majority of these metrics are never looked at.
 It leads to a case of severe metric fatigue to the point where some of our engineers now don’t see the point of adding new metrics to the mix, because why bother when only a handful are ever really used?

 This is something the SRE book warns against: